Specialist Antique Buyers · London & Essex

 T-bar & Clasp Integrity

-Original T-bars, dog clips, and swivel attachments in working condition increase collectible appeal.
+Original T-bars, dog clips, and swivel attachments in working condition elevate collectible appeal considerably.

 Original Fobs & Medals

-Curb links, trombone links, and fancy link patterns can add significant collector value.
+Curb links, trombone links, and decorative fancy patterns attract interest from specialist collectors above metal value.

-Heavier chains and higher carat gold (15ct, 18ct) naturally command higher prices based on metal content.
+Heavier chains and higher carat gold (15ct, 18ct, 22ct) naturally command more.
+We test and weigh on receipt.

 T-bar stamps Clasp hallmarks Link marks Maker's stamps